3 Tips to Help Improve Your Running Form

 - Run tall and proud with your elbows tight into your body.
 Your running posture will determine where your feet land and where the impact is felt.
 When you assume a proud tall running posture, you are helping to align your body to protect the joints.
 You want to keep your elbows back (think chicken wings) and not let the elbows go past the hips when they swing while running.
 This improves your efficiency and protects your back and shoulders which can get tight from hunched over running style.

 - Count your steps.
 Many runners take too few steps per minute.
 While it sounds counterintuitive, turning your steps over quickly is more efficient than over striding which leads to heel striking, which can in turn hurt your knees, hips and glutes.
 Keep your steps short and if you are running an 11 minute mile you should be at around 165 steps per minute.
 If you run faster than an 8:30 minute mile your pace should quicken to around 180 steps per minute.
 If you feel like you are plodding and running sluggish, try to pick up your feet and turn them over quicker.
 It will move you forward faster with less energy.

 By Angie Menendez

 Angie is an NASM certified Personal Trainer and an AFAA certified Group Fitness Instructor.
 She holds additional certifications from the Road Runners Club of America (RRCA), Schwinn, TRX and is also an NASM certified Women's Fitness Specialist.
-She is passionate about women's health, running and nutrition.
+She is passionate about women's health, running, and nutrition.
 She lives in Aliso Viejo, California with her husband JP and son Gavin.
-She loves to run and read in her spare time.
+She loves to read and exercise in her spare time.